matheus3301/great-automation-challenge/README.md

 #### Setup

-1 - Download the Chrome Web Driver from [here](https://chromedriver.chromium.org/downloads) (
+1 - Download the Chrome Web Driver clicking [here](https://chromedriver.chromium.org/downloads) (
 select a version according to your browser version )

 2 - Put the 'chromedriver.exe' on 'C:\\'